hashberg-io/multiformats/SECURITY.md

 # Security Policy

-[Multiformat protocols](https://multiformats.io/) are a fundamental low-level component of the distributed web: we take security of this package very seriously.
+We take security of this package very seriously.

 ## Supported Versions